The Focus System is a simple, straightforward system specifically designed to create effective workouts for beginner clients.

 Here’s an example using the reps schemes described above:

 In a power workout where the client would be working within the 1-5 reps range, two primary exercises might be the sumo deadlift and bench press.
 In the 12-15 muscle endurance reps range two primary exercises might be the Goblet squat and alternating row.

-Step 3: Secondary Exercises
+Step 3: Secondary Exercises for Beginner Workout Programs

 The secondary movements are where you can have the greatest flexibility and the most fun.
 These can be programmed as supersets or circuits.
 Although form is important, it is not necessary to be as picky as with the primary exercises.
 At this point in the workout, the client will be mentally and physically tired since the primary exercises demand constant focus.